Definition of Monopoly

 - It depends on the industry in question.
 For example, a monopoly is needed in a natural monopoly like tap water.
-However, for restaurants, there are not significant economies of scale and it is important to have choice.
+However, for restaurants, there are no significant economies of scale and it is important to have a choice.
 Therefore monopoly would be very inappropriate for restaurants.

 - Some industries need a lot of research and development (e.g. building new aeroplanes, research drugs).
 Therefore, a monopoly may be needed in this industry.